Skip to main content

 This unit is made up of a series of projects which vary in length.
 These will introduce you to a variety of research methods and issues relevant to the discipline.
 These are implemented in the realisation of design work.

-Unit 2: Collaborative practices for Common Good
+Unit 2: The Collaborative Unit

 The aims of this unit are to explore the potential of collaborative practice and to equip you with the ability to apply interdisciplinary approaches through collective agency.
 It supports you in building communities of practice across the College, drawing on interdisciplinary expertise and group working methods from a breadth of disciplines.
 The unit explores how relational and networked-based practices can create positive impact, based on a shared concern for a specific place, space or community of humans and non-humans, in order to create common and shared well-being (social, economic and environmental).